currentxchange/purple-explainer/Everstones.md

 </p>

 Everstones are 🟣 [PURPLE](https://wax.bloks.io/tokens/PURPLE-wax-purplepurple)-backed NFTs that send out 🔵 [BLUX](https://wax.bloks.io/tokens/BLUX-wax-bluxbluxblux) or Blu Ups daily.
-One Everstone is backed by between 1-64 PURPLE, and has a daily harvest between 1-432 BLUX or Blu Ups.
-When an Everstone is destroyed, the PURPLE is sent back to the Everstone's owner.
+One Everstone is backed by between 1-64 PURPLE, and has a daily auto-harvest of between 1-432 BLUX or Blu Ups. *When an Everstone is destroyed, the PURPLE is sent back to the Everstone's owner.*

 > [👁️  See an Everstone in the wild](https://wax.simplemarket.io/products/asset/100000016933308)